exrienz/DevSecOps/README.md

-# Transformation in Software Development Approaches
+# ONE: Transformation in Software Development Approaches

 Organizations employ diverse software development methodologies, each with its own advantages and drawbacks.
 These methodologies have evolved over time to adapt to changing needs.